A Comparison of Performance Measures for Online Algorithms: Preliminaries

 First, we define some relevant properties of server algorithms: \begin{definition} A server algorithm is called \begin{itemize} \item {\em noncrossing} if servers never change their relative position on the line. \item {\em lazy}~\cite{MMS90} if it never moves more than one server in response to a request and it does not move any servers if the requested point is already occupied by a server. \end{itemize} A server algorithm fulfilling both these properties is called {\em compliant}. \end{definition}

-Given an algorithm, \ALG, we define the algorithm {\em lazy} \ALG, \LALG, as follows: \LALG will maintain a {\em virtual} set of servers and their locations as well as the real set of servers in the metric space.
-There is a one-to-one correspondence of real servers and virtual servers.
+Given an algorithm, \ALG, we define the algorithm {\em lazy} \ALG, \LALG, as follows: \LALG{} will maintain a {\em virtual} set of servers and their locations as well as the real set of servers in the metric space.
+There is a one-to-one correspondence between real servers and virtual servers.
 The virtual set will simulate the behavior of \ALG.
 The initial server positions of the virtual and real servers are the same.
-Whenever a virtual server reaches a request point, the corresponding real server is also moved to that point (unless both virtual servers reach the point simultaneously, in which case only the physically closest is moved there).
-Also, if a request is made and there is a virtual server but no real server already on the requested point then the real server that corresponds to the virtual server already on the request point is moved to serve the request.
-Otherwise the virtual servers do not move.